 Bring a cap, tie up your hair, and slather on the sunblock coz man, it is hot!
 I know it’s called a Desert Safari, and I therefore should’ve expected it to be hot… but wow, it was hot!
 Didn’t help that I went during the summer month (although it was just starting at that point)

 Wear slippers, NOT closed shoes.
 I was wearing flats (because I didn’t have any other shoes to my name), and it just kept getting filled with sand.
-At one point, I thought my pretty flats might have been disfigured for life – because my flats was so full of sand, it was bulging like crazy (and I could barely lift my foot, coz it was so damn heavy).
+At one point, I thought my pretty flats might have been disfigured for life – because my flats were so full of sand, it was bulging like crazy (and I could barely lift my foot, coz it was so damn heavy).
 In the end, I opted to just walk around barefoot on the (hot!) sand… the sacrifices we make for our pretty shoes…

 Bring your trusty camera!!
 While sand sand sand might not sound very picturesque, you can take multiple shots from different angles – with the sun setting as the backdrop, with you as the main focal point, capturing the sand flying round and round… Also, the Desert Safari is more than just dune bashing (a form of off-roading on sand dunes), because when night time draws near, there’s still more festivities to come – such as belly dancing, sand boarding, and camel riding to name a few